texttron/AgentIR/README.md

 ## 💾 Installation

-To reproduce the end-to-end Deep Research results and train AgentIR, you can install this project with [uv](https://docs.astral.sh/uv/getting-started/installation/).
+To reproduce the end-to-end Deep Research results and train AgentIR, you may install the project with [uv](https://docs.astral.sh/uv/getting-started/installation/).

 Installing `uv` itself:
 ```